ElectronsX > Infrastructure > Charging Infrastructure

 Fast Charging Technologies

 Power electronics and thermal management determine charge speed and reliability.
-The shift to SiC (silicon carbide) and GaN (gallium nitride) enables higher voltages, reduced losses, and compact designs, while liquid-cooled conductors support megawatt-class delivery.
+The shift to SiC and GaN enables higher voltages, reduced losses, and compact designs, while liquid-cooled conductors support megawatt-class delivery.
+The V4 Supercharger at 500 kW and the Megawatt Charging System (MCS) for Class 8 trucks represent the current power frontier.

 | Layer | Components | Why It Matters |